Brettzim/real_estate_analysis/README.md

 ## Analysis

-The first steps to analyzing the data is to clean the
+The first steps of the analysis is to analyze and interprit the data and to clean the missing values in the dataset.

 ## Deliverables